 It seems simple, yet it’s not always easy to do.
 A healthy diet includes meat (or other proteins like fish, beans and nuts), vegetables, fruit, dairy, and grains.
 The number of daily servings you need depends on your age and level of activity.
 (See the USDA daily dietary recommendations for specifics.)

 You can also check out these beard boosting foods that are proven to help.

 2. Boost your diet with extra protein

 Protein is important in growing healthy hair.
 In fact, hair is made up of protein!
 So, along with a balanced base diet, add some extra protein.
 This will boost follicle production and create healthier individual hairs.
 Just be sure to choose lean protein sources.

 This nutrient is also sometimes called “vitamin H” or vitamin B7.
 It is one of the B complex vitamins and helps to maintain healthy hair.
 It will make follicles more productive and will prevent follicle death and hair loss.
 You can also use a beard vitamin which are formulated for beard growth.

-Watch the video below for more info on growing a beard or watch it on YouTube here.
+Watch the video below for more info on growing a beard.

 Although genetics and your physiology is a large factor in how fast it takes to grow a thick beard, personal choices are also factors.